haberdashPI/vscode-modal-keys/docs/key_forms.md

 ## Debugging Keybindings

-If you use a javascript file to define your bindings you can place `console.log` statements in the file and they will show up under the Modal Keys output log.
+If you use a javascript file to define your bindings you can place `console.log` statements in the file and they will show up under the ModalKeys output log.
 Any errors encountered when parsing or evaluating your bindings will also show up here.